rangle/angular-training-slides/slides/src/content/unit-testing.md

 ## When to Use TestBed

-`TestBed` is helpful when:
+`TestBed` is a class that creates a real Angular runtime for the purposes of testing Angular elements.
+It is helpful when:

 1. you have logic in your templates and you want to render a component class along with its template for testing
-2. you want to use Angular's injector to handle dependecy injection for you
+2. you want to use Angular's injector to handle dependency injection for you
 3. you want to test how different elements integrate in the Angular runtime

 <!-- comment needed to separate lists -->